 Additionally, the proposed rules would also impact corrections.
 If information returns must be filed electronically under these proposed rules, then any corrected returns must also be filed electronically, regardless of the number of corrected forms filed.

-The IRS has always encouraged electronic filing, and the vast majority of information returns are filed in this manner.
+The IRS has always encouraged e-filing, and the vast majority of information returns are filed in this manner.
 However, smaller applicable large employers (ALEs), who have filed Forms 1094-C and 1095-C on paper in prior tax years, may need to begin working with a vendor or tax professional who can assist them with electronic filing.

 New Website and Guidance Addressing Employer Shared Responsibility Assessments (ESRA) for ALEs

-In addition to releasing proposed rules impacting filing requirements, the IRS also recently created a web page providing more detailed guidance on its enforcement of employer shared responsibility penalties (ESRP) against ALEs.
+In addition to releasing proposed rules impacting e-filing requirements, the IRS also recently created a web page providing more detailed guidance on its enforcement of employer shared responsibility penalties (ESRP) against ALEs.
 Specifically, the web page addresses Letter 227, which is the letter the IRS issues after an ALE has responded to the IRS initial proposal of employer penalties in Letter 226J.